PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

 If you have a multisample VCF file, (e.g. `multisample.vcf`) and have outside calls for `Sample_1`, then can use `multisample.Sample_1.outside.tsv` instead.

+These files need to be in the same directory as the VCF file.

 #### Naming Conventions